-The Ocean Studies Institute, a consortium of nine California State University campuses (Dominguez Hills, Fullerton, Long Beach, Los Angeles, Northridge, Pomona, San Bernardino, San Marcos and Channel Islands), participates in training scientists and educating the general public by coordinating and facilitating marine educational and research activities.
-The OSI is a partner with the University of Southern California, Occidental College, and the University of California, Los Angeles in the Southern California Marine Institute (SCMI), which is located at 820 South Seaside Avenue, Terminal Island, CA 90731; 310-519-3172; Fax 310-519-1054; www.scmi.net.
+The Ocean Studies Institute, which consists of eight California State University campuses (Dominguez Hills, Fullerton, Long Beach, Los Angeles, Northridge, Pomona, San Bernardino and San Marcos), participates in training scientists and educating the general public by coordinating and facilitating marine educational and research activities.
+In 1994, the OSI partnered with the University of Southern California and Occidental College to form the Southern California Marine Institute, which is located at 820 South Seaside Avenue, Terminal Island, CA 90731; 310-519-3172; Fax 310-519-1054; scmi.us/

 Each fall, the OSI offers the CSU Marine Biology Semester at the University of Southern California Wrigley Marine Science Center on Santa Catalina Island.
-Undergraduate and graduate students live on the island and complete three intensive, field-based courses and an independent research project.
-For additional information, contact the Biology Department or www.scmi.net/csu-marine-biology-catalina-semester.
+Undergraduate and graduate students live on the island and complete three intensive, field-based courses.
+For additional information, contact the Biology Department or scmi.us/category/ocean-studies-institute/csu-marine-biologysemester.